 Expanding purchase of insurance is most important.
 From West Virginia recently to Superstorm Sandy in New York, the one thing flooding disasters have made clear is that not enough people are insured.
 No matter the specifics of the insurance policy, to provide resiliency benefits, more people must be insured against disasters.
 Increasing coverage will require new and perhaps radical reforms in insurance offerings.
 One possibility is for a community to purchase flood insurance on behalf of its residents.
 Another possibility is to require bundling flood coverage into standard homeowners’ policies.

 The challenge ahead is to make changes in insurance policy design to promote greater levels of uptake, whether the policies are sold by the public sector, private firms or in a partnership.
 One starting place may be greater advocacy for insurance as a tool for resiliency.

-Carolyn Kousky is a fellow at Resources for the Future in Washington, D.C.
+Carolyn Kousky is director of Policy Research and Engagement for the Wharton Risk Center.
 She has published numerous articles, reports, and book chapters on the economics and policy of natural disasters and disaster insurance markets.